KiraYamato94/LasMonjas/README.md

 - Find Target button can be use whenever he wants, but if it assigns a dead target the Bounty Hunter dies.
 - If his target is exiled or killed, Bounty Hunter also dies.
 - If his target gets revived, Bounty Hunter also revives.
-- He can't be in the same game as Renegade, Trapper, Yinyanger, Challenger, Ninja and Berserker.
+- He can't be in the same game as Renegade, Trapper, Yinyanger, Challenger, Ninja, Berserker, Yandere, Stranded and Monja.

 -----------------------